 The Historic Center of St. Petersburg is enlisted in the UNESCO's World Heritage List and features churches, palaces and houses dated back to the 18th-19th Centuries

-Solovki (Solovetsky Islands) are located in the western part of the White Sea, less than 100 miles from the Arctic Circle, consisting of 6 big and numerous small islands.
-There is a famous monastery, dating back to the middle centuries, on the island as well as other historical and cultural monuments.
+Solovki (Solovetsky Islands) are located in the western part of the White Sea, less than 100 miles far from the Arctic Circle, consisting of 6 big and numerous small islands.
+There is a famous monastery dating back to the middle centuries as well as other historical and cultural monuments.

 Suzdal is a historic town and a very important tourist center.